GSA-TTS/identity-idva-docs/_pages/how-to-participate.md

 You may be ineligible to participate if:

+- you are under 18 years of age
 - you do not agree to the terms and conditions of the study.
 - you chose “prefer not to answer” in the required demographic questions
 - the study has already reached the necessary number of participants from specific demographics.